RecallGraph/RecallGraph/README.md

 # CivicGraph - A versioning data store for time-variant graph data.
-CivicGraph is a 'versioned graph' data store - it retains all changes that its data (vertices and edges) have gone through to reach their current state.
-It supports _point-in-time_ graph traversals, letting the user query any past state of the graph just as easily as they can query the present state.
+CivicGraph is a _versioned-graph_ data store - it retains all changes that its data (vertices and edges) have gone through to reach their current state.
+It supports _point-in-time_ graph traversals, letting the user query any past state of the graph just as easily as the present.

 It is a [Foxx Microservice](https://www.arangodb.com/why-arangodb/foxx/) for [ArangoDB](https://www.arangodb.com/) that features _VCS-like_ semantics in many parts of its interface, and is backed by a transactional event tracker.
-It is currently being developed and tested on ArangoDB 3.5, with support for v3.6 in the pipeline.
+It is currently being developed and tested on ArangoDB v3.5, with support for v3.6 in the pipeline.

 #### Core Metrics
 [![Build Status](https://travis-ci.org/CivicGraph/CivicGraph.svg?branch=development)](https://travis-ci.org/CivicGraph/CivicGraph)